Caroline Doebler Bruckerl FacultyAward

 Mary Marchand, associate professor of English, was awarded the 2011-12 Excellence in Teaching Award.
 Professor Marchand received her Ph.D. in English, with a concentration in American literature, from the University of Wisconsin-Madison.
 Since joining the Goucher faculty in 1994, Professor Marchand has consistently demonstrated the highest standards of teaching excellence.
 She has also served as chair of the English Department, director of the American Studies Program, and co-director of Frontiers, the first-year seminar.

 2011-12 Tenure-Track Faculty- Micah Webster

-Micah Webster is an Assistant Professor of Mathematics and Computer Science.
+Micah Webster is an Associate Professor of Mathematics and Computer Science.
 He graduated from the University of California, Irvine with a Ph.D. in Mathematics with an emphasis on partial differential equations.
 His research focuses on the theoretical and numerical aspects of applied evolution equations, such as pharmaceutical dosing, image processing, and constructing efficient numerical solvers.
 Since joining the Goucher Faculty in 2008, Dr. Webster has consistently put his students' learning first by focusing on them individually.
 He understands that learning is a dynamic journey in which the beginning, path, and destination varies from student to student.
 Dr. Webster strives to adapt his teaching methods to current and effective pedagogies, such as project-based learning, blended learning, and the "flipped" or inverted classroom.
 In addition, Professor Webster enjoys contributing to the environmental sustainability requirement at Goucher by teaching Calculus I: Environmental and Statistical Data Analysis with Environmental Issues in View.